🔧 vast_id Configuration

 - The

-must match the record in Verizon’s VAST (Verizon Asset Systems Tracker) database - Always verify the ID is active and assigned to the correct device
+vast_idmust match the record in Verizon’s VAST (Verizon Asset Systems Tracker) database - Always verify the ID is active and assigned to the correct device

 - Do not reuse

-after decommissioning unless explicitly re-assigned - If using as a string, ensure downstream tools handle type conversion correctly
+vast_idafter decommissioning unless explicitly re-assigned - If using as a string, ensure downstream tools handle type conversion correctly

 - Avoid hardcoding in scripts — use configuration injection instead

-🔧 user_management
+🔧 user_management Configuration

 Key: user_management